C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Introduction

 There are numerous examples which demonstrate the calculation of polarizability tensors \cite{Cohen1965,MAROULIS1985182,MAROULIS200816,BISHOP1986377,dykstra1984derivative,Dykstra1985,liu1985polarizabilities,liu1987multipole,Chen_2020}.
-Finite field methodologies depending on the energy- or momentum-based schemes have been utilized to calculate molecular polarizability tensors, extending up to the quadrupole-quadrupole or dipole-octupole levels, particularly suited for highly symmetrical small molecules or atoms \cite{Cohen1965,MAROULIS1985182,MAROULIS200816,BISHOP1986377}.
+Finite field methodologies depending on the energy- or moment-based schemes have been utilized to calculate molecular polarizability tensors, extending up to the quadrupole-quadrupole or dipole-octupole levels, particularly suited for highly symmetrical small molecules or atoms \cite{Cohen1965,MAROULIS1985182,MAROULIS200816,BISHOP1986377}.
 This avenue of exploration has been further refined by Elking et al. to enable the computation of polarizabilities of arbitrary rank, applicable across molecules of diverse sizes and geometries \cite{Elking2011}.
-These methods mandate that the underlying quantum chemistry code used as the backend calculator should have the feature available to apply a perturbing field and higher order gradients.
-Such functionality is often implemented in codes that make use of localized basis sets and are therefore basis set dependent.
+These methods mandate that the underlying quantum chemistry code used as the backend calculator should have the feature available to apply a perturbing field and higher order potential-gradients.
+Such functionality is often implemented in codes that are based on localized atomic orbital basis sets.
 The implementation of routines to apply potential field gradients, whilst having a field magnitude of zero, is not prevalent in open source codes, and energy-based perturbation schemes require elaborate extrapolation schemes to converge to the basis set limit which are computationally expensive in terms of the number of single point calculations required \cite{Loboda2016}.